Concordium/Concordium-Free-Open-Grants-Program/Free & Open Grant Proposal Template.md

 ### General
 Please answer the following questions:
-* In 5 lines, what's your project about?
+* In 5 lines, what is your project about?
 * Why Concordium shall support your project?
-* How your project will integrate with Concordium?
+* How will your project integrate with Concordium?
-* Why you/your team are interested to develop this project?
+* Why you/your team are interested to build and develop this project?

 ### Description
 We work based on a "reverse-engineering" approach.
-We are kindly asking you to:
+We kindly ask you to:
-* Define the final product, dream a little bit here
+* Define the final product, we like teams who dream a little bit here
-* Describe in a reverse mode what are the steps you aim to follow to reach your goal
+* Describe in a reverse mode, what are the steps you aim to follow to reach your goal
-* Describe the current problematics you are encoutering
+* Describe the current problems/issues you are encoutering
 * Define how Concordium could help you

 ### Submission
 Please submit the following (if and when relevant):
 * Mockups of any UI components
-* Tech specs
+* Tech specifications
 * Tech stack overview
 * Documentation of the core compononets, protocols, architecture etc. to be deployed
 * PoC/MVP